Cosmian/mse-home-cli/documentation/docs/develop.md

 - `requirements.txt`

-This code is supposed to be sharable, as your convenience, to any users in order to check the trustworthiness of your app.
+This code is supposed to be sharable, as your convenience, to any user in order to check the trustworthiness of your app.
 As a matter of fact, *do not write any secret into your code*.
 For example: passwords or keys to connect to a third-party service like a remote storage or a database.

-If you need such secrets to run your code, you can write a `secrets.json` file.
+If you need such secrets to run your code, write them in a `secrets.json` file.
 Please see the example below.
 This file will be sent to the enclave after the latter has been verified during the app deployment.
 Your application will then be able to read it to retrieve the secrets it needs.

+!!! info "Encrypting the secrets file"

-If the `secrets.json` must be hidden from the sgx operato, you can sealed it with `msehome seal`.
+    If your application requires `secrets.json` to be hidden from the SGX operator, you can seal it with the command `msehome seal`.
+    This command encrypts the `secrets.json` file using the trusted RA-TLS certificate.
+    This certificate embeds the public key of the enclave, ensuring that only the enclave is able to decrypt the sealed `secrets.json` file.

 Example of a secret file: